 - What you pay for your cell phone bill may also be related to your credit score.

-Know What Affects Your Credit Score
+Step 2: Know What Factors Affects Your Credit Score

 Your credit report shows lenders your total debt, debt to income ratio, type of loan, debt history, and derogatory marks.
 Creditors report your financial information to the three major bureaus -- sometimes all three bureaus or sometimes only one.